Support for teaching

 - Putting you in touch with processes for obtaining documents not held by the Library, using the BONUS+ and Interlibrary Loan borrowing schemes.

 To arrange a personal consultation or find out more about the Librarian-in-Residence program, please contact your Liaison Librarian.

-Enter a unit code into Library Search to find reading list materials held by the Library.
+- Library Search to find reading list materials available from the Library

 Items that are on prescribed or recommended reading lists may be deemed high use and consequently assigned shorter loan periods.